 |

-To be able to determine what kind of knowledge learning the problem faced and to direct this knowledge learning process.
+To be able to determine what sort of knowledge the problem met requires and guide the process of learning this knowledge

 |